bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

   - /img/800/pexels-tatiana-syrikova-3975590-scaled.webp
 ---

-JavaScript is one of those things that if you're not a programmer you'll touch a thousand times every single day, but never know you're doing it.
+JavaScript is one of those things that you use one thousand times every single day, probably without even realizing it.
 It's everywhere!

 JavaScript makes interactive web pages.
 That's it.
 But it's one of the [most highly sought-after programming languages](https://towardsdatascience.com/javascript-for-data-analysis-2e8e7dbf63a7), with one of the highest salaries.
 It's ubiquitous, so it's not only good to learn how, but also kind of fun.
 If you know JavaScript, you feel a little bit like you're peeking behind the veil of the world wide web.